 Sure, many students have a meal plan as part of their room and board package.
 That’s definitely convenient, but as they say, variety is the spice of life.
 Students and their visiting parents can find many locally-owned, extremely tasty restaurants in Tempe.
 I can’t help but mention a few of our favorites.

 Test Tempe’s culinary scene and stay close to campus by trying locally grown and harvested food at Engrained Café, located inside the Memorial Union on the second level.
 Power up before class at The Original ChopShop with a fresh juice and one of their incredible sandwiches or salads and enjoy on their charming outdoor patio.
-Indulge on made-to-order hamburgers at The Chuck Box, which is just about at close to a local legend as you can get near campus.
-For a quick hit of sugar, you can’t beat the freshly baked treats at Insomnia Cookies on University Drive or delicious ice cream sandwiches at Slickables on Mill Avenue.
+Indulge in made-to-order hamburgers at The Chuck Box, which is the longest running business in Downtown Tempe, so that should say how loved by locals they are.
+For a quick hit of sugar, you can’t beat the freshly baked treats at Insomnia Cookies on University Drive, the gourmet Mexican Ice Pops at The Paleta Bar Tempe on College Avenue, or the delicious ice cream sandwiches at Slickables on Mill Avenue.

 Pizza for Days